danog/MadelineProtoDocs/docs/API_docs/methods/messages.sendScreenshotNotification.md

 ---
-title: messages.sendScreenshotNotification
+title: "messages.sendScreenshotNotification"
-description: Notify the other user in a private chat that a screenshot of the chat was taken
+description: "Notify the other user in a private chat that a screenshot of the chat was taken"
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 redirect_from: /API_docs/methods/messages_sendScreenshotNotification.html
 ---